kgelli/DMAAG_Frontend/README.md

 ## Important Notes

 - Ensure PostgreSQL is running on the specified port
-- Make sure the DMMAG schema exists in the west_DMMAG database
+- Make sure the DMAAG schema exists in the west_dmaag database
 - The GraphQL server should be running before starting the frontend

 ## Troubleshooting